ASTRA: Let Arbitrary Subjects Transform in Video Editing: Method

-\textbf{Prompt-Guided Multimodal Alignment.}
+\subsection{Prompt-Guided Multimodal Alignment}

-Recent studies~\citep{yin2023dragnuwa,singer2022make} show that limited understanding ability of text encoders in video editing models often causes inconsistencies between editing results and the intended semantics when using naive text prompts.
-In multi subject editing scenarios, this issue becomes more pronounced.
-From Figure~\ref{fig:pgma_results} (a) top row, neighboring subjects dilute attention, and a naive prompt fails to impose a clear constraint on “astronaut,” thus not triggering the intended edit.
-Another case is shown in Figure~\ref{fig:pgma_results} (a) bottom row, where insufficient textual semantic constraints cause a semantic mismatch, making “Goku”, related attributes only partially take effect on the target.
+Recent studies~\cite{yin2023dragnuwa,singer2022make} show that the limited understanding ability of text encoders in video editing models often causes inconsistencies between editing results and intended semantics when using naive text prompts.
+In multi-subject editing scenarios, this issue becomes more pronounced.
+As shown in Fig.~\ref{fig:pgma_results} (a) top row, neighboring subjects dilute attention, and a naive prompt fails to impose a clear constraint on the "astronaut", thus not triggering the intended edit.
+Another case is shown in the bottom row of Fig.~\ref{fig:pgma_results} (a), where insufficient textual semantic constraints cause a semantic mismatch, making the attributes related to "Goku" only partially affect the target.
 These observations indicate that multi-subject settings require stronger multimodal alignment and subject-level control to ensure precise binding of editing intent and temporal stability.

 Based on these observations, we introduce a prompt-guided multimodal alignment module to explicitly realize cross-modal alignment and produce stable multimodal conditions.

-Specifically, as shown in Figure~\ref{fig:pgma}, we first extract subject specific tokens \(W_{\text{ref}}\) from the original editing prompt \(P_{\text{edit}}\).
-These tokens query a pretrained text to image model~\citep{podell2023sdxl} to generate a visual prior \(I_{\text{ref}}\), which bridges the abstract textual description and a concrete visual instance, anchoring the subject’s appearance.
-Next, we feed \(I_{\text{ref}}\) and \(P_{\text{edit}}\) into a vision language model (VLM)~\citep{achiam2023gpt,wang2024qwen2}.
-Using an extended instruction template \(P_{\text{temp}}\), the VLM aligns the two modalities by interpreting the visual attributes in \(I_{\text{ref}}\) and expanding the description in \(P_{\text{edit}}\) in a controlled manner.
-This yields an enriched and visually grounded textual condition \(P_{\text{target}}\):
+Specifically, as shown in Fig.~\ref{fig:pipeline}, we extract subject-specific tokens from the original editing prompt $P_{\text{edit}}$ to query a pretrained text-to-image model~\cite{podell2023sdxl}, generating a visual prior $I_{\text{ref}}$.
+This image bridges the abstract textual description with a concrete visual instance, anchoring the subject’s appearance.
+We then feed $I_{\text{ref}}$ and $P_{\text{edit}}$ into a vision-language model (VLM)~\cite{achiam2023gpt,wang2024qwen2}.
+Using an extended instruction template $P_{\text{temp}}$, the VLM interprets the visual attributes in $I_{\text{ref}}$ and expands the description in $P_{\text{edit}}$ in a controlled manner.
+This yields an enriched and visually grounded textual condition $P_{\text{target}}$: